Telios-org/telios-sdk/README.md

 - `privKey`: The sender's private key (Bob).
 Private key is only used during encryption and never sent or stored.
 - `pubKey`: The sender's public key (Bob).
 Public key is used for authenticity of sender
 - `drive`: A shared drive
-- `drivePath`: The directory where the local drive stores it's encrypted emails.
+- `filePath`: Path to the file on the local drive

 Email JSON should be in the following format:
 ```js